Chapter 17

 2 Thessalonians 3:6-15

-"[6] In the name of the Lord Jesus Christ, we command you, brothers, to keep away from every brother who is idle and does not live according to the teaching you received from us.
-[7] For you yourselves know how you ought to follow our example.
-We were not idle when we were with you, [8] nor did we eat anyone's food without paying for it.
-On the contrary, we worked night and day, laboring and toiling so that we would not be a burden to any of you.
-[9] We did this, not because we do not have the right to such help, but in order to make ourselves a model for you to follow.
-[10] For even when we were with you, we gave you this rule: "If a man will not work, he shall not eat."
-[11] We hear that some among you are idle.
-They are not busy; they are busybodies.
-[12] Such people we command and urge in the Lord Jesus Christ to settle down and earn the bread they eat.
-[13] And as for you, brothers, never tire of doing what is right.
-[14] If anyone does not obey our instruction in this letter, take special note of him.
-Do not associate with him, in order that he may feel ashamed.
-[15] Yet do not regard him as an enemy, but warn him as a brother."
+[6] But we command you, brethren, in the name of our Lord Jesus Christ, that you withdraw from every brother who walks disorderly and not according to the tradition which he received from us.
+[7] For you yourselves know how you ought to follow us, for we were not disorderly among you; [8] nor did we eat anyone’s bread free of charge, but worked with labor and toil night and day, that we might not be a burden to any of you, [9] not because we do not have authority, but to make ourselves an example of how you should follow us.
+[10] For even when we were with you, we commanded you this: If anyone will not work, neither shall he eat.
+[11] For we hear that there are some who walk among you in a disorderly manner, not working at all, but are busybodies.
+[12] Now those who are such we command and exhort through our Lord Jesus Christ that they work in quietness and eat their own bread.
+[13] But as for you, brethren, do not grow weary in doing good.
+[14] And if anyone does not obey our word in this epistle, note that person and do not keep company with him, that he may be ashamed.
+[15] Yet do not count him as an enemy, but admonish him as a brother.

 Let us notice the following verses,

-9 As an Apostle, Paul had the God given right to receive from the people he taught his food, clothing and shelter.
+9 … As an Apostle, Paul had the God given right to receive from the people he taught his food, clothing and shelter.
 To see this let us read the following passage from Paul's first letter to the Corinthians.

 1 Corinthians 9:1-14

 "[1] Am I not free?
 Am I not an apostle?
 Have I not seen Jesus our Lord?
 Are you not the result of my work in the Lord?
 [2] Even though I may not be an apostle to others, surely I am to you!
 For you are the seal of my apostleship in the Lord.
 [3] This is my defense to those who sit in judgment on me.
 [4] Don't we have the right to food and drink?
-[5] Don't we have the right to take a believing wife along with us, as do the other apostles and the Lord's brothers and Cephas ?
+[5] Don't we have the right to take a believing wife along with us, as do the other apostles and the Lord's brothers and Cephas?
 [6] Or is it only I and Barnabas who must work for a living?
 [7] Who serves as a soldier at his own expense?
 Who plants a vineyard and does not eat of its grapes?
 Who tends a flock and does not drink of the milk?
 [8] Do I say this merely from a human point of view?
 Doesn't the Law say the same thing?
 [9] For it is written in the Law of Moses: "Do not muzzle an ox while it is treading out the grain."
 Is it about oxen that God is concerned?
 [10] Surely he says this for us, doesn't he?
 Yes, this was written for us, because when the plowman plows and the thresher threshes, they ought to do so in the hope of sharing in the harvest.
 [11] If we have sown spiritual seed among you, is it too much if we reap a material harvest from you?
 [12] If others have this right of support from you, shouldn't we have it all the more?
 But we did not use this right.
 On the contrary, we put up with anything rather than hinder the gospel of Christ.
 [13] Don't you know that those who work in the temple get their food from the temple, and those who serve at the altar share in what is offered on the altar?
 [14] In the same way, the Lord has commanded that those who preach the gospel should receive their living from the gospel."

 Thus we find that even though Paul had the right to receive food, clothing and shelter from those to whom he gave spiritual food, he did not exercise his right.
 Instead Paul chose to live in a manner so as to be an example of how the true disciple of Jesus Christ is to live.
 Specifically, he chose to be a living example of the fact that in order to receive the provisions for our physical needs, we are to work.

-With this in mind let us now return to 2 Thessalonians and notice the following verses,
+With this in mind let us now return to 2 Thessalonians and notice the following verses,,

-10 The rule of order within the New Testament church is: "If anyone will not work, neither shall he eat."
+10 … The rule of order within the New Testament church is: "If anyone will not work, neither shall he eat."

-14-15 If anyone does not practice this way of life, then the church is not to assemble with them.
+14-15 … If anyone does not practice this way of life; then the church is not to assemble with them.
 The reason they were to do this was for the hope that the idle person would change their way, go to work and earn their own keep.

-Now this does not mean that if a person falls upon hard times and are unable to work and provide for themselves that we should not help them.
+Now this does not mean that if a person falls upon hard times and/or are unable to work and provide for their needs that we should not help them.
 No!
 In fact, the Holy Spirit also instructs us to be charitable.
 To see this let us read what the Apostle Paul wrote to the Church in Corinth during the time they were gathering supplies for the people in Jerusalem who were struck with a great famine.
 The Holy Spirit's teaching on this aspect of our walk with Jesus is recorded for us in,

 2 Corinthians 9: 6-7